djgrant/nx-simple/README.md

 <summary><strong>5.
 Nx `inputs` and `outputs` are set</strong></summary>
 <br />

-> **Why?** Nx needs to know where different executors write their artefacts.
+**Why?** Nx needs to know where build-package executor writes its artefacts.

-> **How?** Assuming internal packages are created using a `build` target, and external using a `prepublish` target, you would need the following configuration:
+**How?** Assuming internal packages are created using a `build` target, and external using a `prepublish` target, you would need the following configuration:

 ```jsonc
 // nx.json